6.17.2014

 Why the beads in the mouth?

-Is there any truth to the story that you wanted to lay claim to the “Rick Flip” as the “Markovich Flip”?
+Another urban legend: Is it true that you wanted to reclaim the “Rick Flip” as the “Markovich Flip”?

 How did 101 enter the mix?